Abdul2/engineering-and-architecture/README.md

 All services must meet the [Digital Service Standard](https://www.gov.uk/service-manual/service-standard) and follow the [GDS Technology Code of Practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice).

 ## Security
-The [National Cyber Security Centre](https://www.ncsc.gov.uk/) (NCSC) outlines [Security Design Principles for Digital Services](https://www.ncsc.gov.uk/guidance/security-design-principles-digital-services-main).
-Our [security guide for developers](https://github.com/UKHomeOffice/security-guide-for-developers/wiki) details specific recommendations.
+Services must be designed with security in mind, as described in our [security guide for developers](https://github.com/UKHomeOffice/security-guide-for-developers/wiki)

 ## Testing
 [Automated Testing](https://github.com/UKHomeOffice/testing-guide-for-developers) is integral to modern software development.